 § 3305b.
 Boating safety education; rules

 (a) When required.
-A person born after January 1, 1974 shall not operate a motorboat on the public waters of this State without first obtaining a certificate of boating education.
+An individual born after January 1, 1974 shall not operate a motorboat on the public waters of this State without first obtaining a certificate of boating education.

 (b) Possession of certificate.
-A person who is required to have a certificate of boating education shall:
+An individual who is required to have a certificate of boating education shall:

 (1) Possess the certificate when operating a motorboat on the public waters of the State.

-(2) Show the certificate on the demand of an enforcement officer wearing insignia identifying him or her as such or operating a law enforcement motorboat or vessel.
-However, no person charged with violating this subsection shall be convicted if the individual produces a certificate that was valid at the time the violation occurred in court to the officer, or to a State’s Attorney.
+(2) Show the certificate on the demand of an enforcement officer wearing insignia identifying him or her as such or operating a law enforcement vessel.
+However, an individual charged with violating this subsection shall not be convicted if the individual produces a certificate that was valid at the time the violation occurred in court to the officer or to a State’s Attorney.

 (c) Exemptions.
-The following persons are exempt from the requirements of this section:
+The following individuals are exempt from the requirements of this section:

-(1) a person who is licensed by the U.S. Coast Guard to operate a vessel for commercial purposes;
+(1) an individual who is licensed by the U.S. Coast Guard to operate a vessel for commercial purposes;

-(2) a person operating a vessel on a body of water located on private property; and
+(2) an individual operating a motorboat on a body of water located on private property; and

-(3) any other person exempted by rules of the Department of Public Safety.
+(3) any other individual exempted by rules of the Department of Public Safety.